-When it comes to romantic relationships, most of us have had the experience of seeing the ‘red flags’ that a certain person or relationship wasn’t right for us, then ignoring those signs, and later asking ‘how did I get it so wrong?’ when it didn’t work out.
+When it comes to romantic relationships, most of us have had the experience of seeing the ‘red flags’ for a certain person or relationship not being right for us, then ignoring those signs, and later asking ‘how did I get it so wrong?’ when it didn’t work out.

 This is like seeing a red flag on a beach (warning you of dangerous water conditions), disregarding it and going into the ocean anyway, and then wondering why a lifeguard had to rescue you from almost drowning.

-Warning signs are here for a reason, and when we dismiss and ignore them, we suffer as a result.
-And the same is true of your emotions.
+Warning signs are here for a reason, and when we dismiss and ignore them, we suffer as a result (been there, done that!).
+And the same is true of our emotions.

 Negative emotions are clear signals letting you know that something is not quite right – that your truth is somehow being compromised.
 And when you avoid those negative emotions, you suffer the consequences of inauthentic relationships.